joyapisi/To-Do-List/README.md

 # To Do List

-HTML, CSS and JavaScript Awesome Books Project
+HTML, CSS and JavaScript To Do List Project
 <a name="readme-top"></a>

 # 📗 Table of Contents